strefler/project_interfaces/README.md

 to be used with `iamc::write.reportProject` on a combined MIF file:

 ```
-Rscript -e 'iamc::write.reportProject("CombindedOutput.mif",
+Rscript -e 'iamc::write.reportProject("CombindedOutput.mif", "mapping_r21m42_AR6DB.csv", "AR6Output.mif")'
-"mapping_r21m42_AR6DB.csv", "AR6Output.mif")'
 ```

-Note that it might make sense to run `write.reportProject` from the R shell to have a look at the warnings.
+Note that it might make sense to run `write.reportProject` from the R shell to have a look at the warnings (this will tell you which variables could not be found and are therefore omitted).